 It would be daunting to go through life as a student without enough money for expenses or a part-time job.
-I have come to Australia from India as an international student, for a year and half master’s degree course.
+I have come to Australia from India as an international student, for a year and a half master’s degree course.

-I came with just enough money that would take me through first few months, I was also under the impression that I would get a part-time job either in university or outside within a month or two.
+I came with just enough money that would take me through the first few months, I was also under the impression that I would get a part-time job either in university or outside within a month or two.

 It was hard, my resume was always taken with a smile only to never hear back from them again.
 My goal was to never ask my father for any more money, if I ask he will never say no, always willing to give what little he had, but I was worried about his financial future.

 I took some drastic measures to save money and stretch what little bank account I had.
-When I landed here I used to share a house with three people, each of us occupying a room, I moved out to another three bed room house, started sharing with nine students, it was cozy and made some life lasting friends.
+When I landed here I used to share a house with three people, each of us occupying a room, I moved out to another three-bed room house, started sharing with nine students, it was cozy and made some life-lasting friends.

 Even though some could afford more, they chose to live there for fun and friends.
-The house was busy all the time, I could never study in the house, university was the only place for any of my studies and assignment.
+The house was busy all the time, I could never study in the house, the university was the only place for any of my studies and assignment.

 It used to cost us $1100 to rent the whole house, costing each of us around $120.
 There were other bills like utilities that I felt were never coming down due to volume of people in the house, on an average we used to pay $20 per person, but there were no plans of conserving power or I would say it was not practical.

-As market is closed on Monday most sellers would like to get rid of their produce by end of the day, the prices were literally 80% below the normal price.
+As the market is closed on Monday most sellers would like to get rid of their produce by end of the day, the prices were literally 80% below the normal price.

 Average grocery bill was around $40 per month, in those days we used to have three competing grocery chains Coles, Bi-Lo and Safeway (now Bi-Lo is taken over by Coles).
-I employed a strategy to cut grocery bills, I would make a list of things I need, walk out to each retail store, compare the prices and would go back to purchase from the cheapest retailer, it took time (had no job yet so had all time in the world) but was very effective in reducing grocery bill.
+I employed a strategy to cut grocery bills, I would make a list of things I need, walk out to each retail store, compare the prices and would go back to purchase from the cheapest retailer, it took the time (had no job yet so had all-time in the world) but was very effective in reducing grocery bill.

-I used to have postpaid mobile phone which used to get credited or has to be credited with $30 once in six months.
-The other most expensive purchase that I used to make was a calling card to make calls to India, my parents are of older generation they don’t know how to use emails, this was required expense to give them peace of mind.
-It was damn expensive at $10 for 10 minutes I used to go through couple of them a month.
+I used to have a postpaid mobile phone which used to get credited or has to be credited with $30 once in six months.
+The other most expensive purchase that I used to make was a calling card to make calls to India, my parents are of the older generation they don’t know how to use emails, this was required expense to give them peace of mind.
+It was damn expensive at $10 for 10 minutes I used to go through a couple of them a month.

 University library was my source of all textbooks, I could find all the books I need to go through the semester.
-I would always make sure there is a reference copy in library or at least have a photocopy of sections of the subject.
+I would always make sure there is a reference copy in the library or at least have a photocopy of sections of the subject.

-I don’t remember buying any new clothes until I was few months into part-time job, I would complete all my assignment at university, making internet redundant at home or neither had a computer of my own.
-We used to furnish our rooms with well functional on street left over by others.
+I don’t remember buying any new clothes until I was few months into a part-time job, I would complete all my assignment at university, making internet redundant at home or neither had a computer of my own.
+We used to furnish our rooms with well functional on the street left over by others.

 Better safe than sorry, try to live life with what if.
-What would happen if you lose your current income how long will you survive without a job.
+What would happen if you lose your current income how long will you survive without a job?

-Lack of resources is not always bad, in fact it’s the best that can happen, and it will bring the creative genius in you.
+Lack of resources is not always bad, in fact, it’s the best that can happen, and it will bring the creative genius in you.
 I would always think through and come up with a solution in my college days that doesn’t involve money.